 PLEASE NOTE THAT TICKETS FOR THIS EVENT ARE NOW SOLD OUT .

-This talk is part of the Millennium Maths Project public lectures series.
+This talk is part of the Millennium Maths Project public and schools' events series.

 This talk is included in these lists:

 Other listsQualitative Research Forum - Open meetings Darwin College Research Talks Hitachi Cambridge Seminar Series